Meaby & Co Specialist buy to let property lawyers, London, Camberwell and Chigwell

 Landlords at all levels need to give careful consideration to a number of factors such as:

-- What is the state of the local property market? and the outlook for house prices – speak with local selling and letting agents.
+• What is the state of the local property market?
+What is the outlook for house prices? – speak with local selling and letting agents.

-- What kind of tenants are you hoping to attract?
-Professionals, families or perhaps students? and what are they looking for in a property and it’s location?
+• What kind of tenants are you hoping to attract?
+Professionals, families or perhaps students?
+What are they looking for in a property and it’s location?

-- What rental income you can expect to achieve? compare this to your financing and running costs – consider building in a buffer, just in case interest rates were to rise.
+• What rental income you can expect to achieve?
+Compare this to your financing and running costs – consider building in a buffer, just in case interest rates rise.

-- Void periods when your property is empty and so producing no rental income
+• Void periods when your property is empty and not producing rental income

 When financing the purchase using a mortgage secured on the property, you must arrange a mortgage that allows you to let the property out.
 Buy-to-let mortgages are widely available, but be aware that interest rate may be slightly higher than a standard mortgage.